devisis/sandras-kitchen/README.md

 To view all testing documentation please refer to [TESTING.md](TESTING.md)

+## Deployment

-### Deployment
+### Heroku

 The site was deployed using [Heroku](https://heroku.com/).
-The app can be found using this link - [Mama's Kitchen](https://sandras-kitchen.herokuapp.com/).
+The application can be found using this link - [Mama's Kitchen](https://sandras-kitchen.herokuapp.com/).

 The steps are as follows:

 - Log-in or Sign-up to Heroku.
-- From the Dashboard click "New" then "Create New App".
+- From the Dashboard click "New" then "Create New application".
-- Enter a project name (unique), select a region then press "Create app".
+- Enter a project name (unique), select a region then press "Create application".
-- This will create an app and open the deploy tab.
+- This will create an application and open the deploy tab.
 From here select the "Settings" tab.
 - Set your Environment Variables by navigating to Reveal Config Vars.
 Scroll up and head to the "Deploy" section to choose deployment method.
 Select "GitHub" and in the "connect to GitHub" section link your GitHub account.
 - Scroll down to the manual deploy option and select "Deploy Branch".
-- The app will now be built.
-Once completed a 'Your App Was Successfully Deployed' message and a link will appear.
+- The application will now be built.
+Once completed a 'Your application Was Successfully Deployed' message and a link will appear.

 ### Local Deployment